Script editor

 Let’s create a section with text:

-Let’s look at the interface of the text section:
+Let’s take a look at the text cell interface:

 -